Wayne County Court Records

 Sealing and Expungement

-Under R.C. § 2953.32, eligible individuals may petition the court to seal their criminal record.
-Applications are filed in the court where the conviction was entered—the General Division for felonies or the Municipal Court for misdemeanors.
-There is a filing fee associated with sealing applications, and the prosecutor and any relevant law enforcement agencies receive notice and may object.
+Under R.C.
+2953.32, eligible individuals may petition the court to seal their criminal record.
+Applications are filed in the court where the conviction was entered — the General Division for felonies, or the Municipal Court for misdemeanors.
+There is a filing fee, and the prosecutor and any relevant law enforcement agencies receive notice and may object.
 If the court grants sealing, the record is removed from public indexes maintained by the Clerk and the court.

 Wayne County Civil Court Records

-Civil matters in Wayne County are divided between the General Division of the Court of Common Pleas and the Wooster Municipal Court based on the amount in controversy and the nature of the claim.
+Civil matters in Wayne County are handled by either the General Division of the Court of Common Pleas or the Wooster Municipal Court, depending on the amount in controversy and the nature of the claim.

 General Division — Court of Common Pleas